 Use this form to upload a local PDF file and convert the PDF file to JPG file.
+This converter has a new version which supports batch conversion.
+Go to the new PDF to JPG converter.

 3. Each PDF page will be saved as one independent JPG file.
 You can download or view the JPG files on your web browser after conversion.
 No email address required to receive files.

 Conversion Engine: The exclusive conversion engine is designed by our software team.
-It differs from conversion engine created by other companies.
+It differs from conversion engines created by other companies.
 The second conversion engine is compiled from open-source codes.
 Try both if you are not sure which one is more suitable for your task.

 DPI: Dots per inch (DPI) is a measure of spatial printing or video dot density, in particular the number of individual dots that can be placed in a line within the span of 1 inch.
 The default DPI value in this form is 144.
 A value of 72 will output the same result as Acrobat when the zoom level is 100%.
 By increasing DPI to higher value it will produce larger sized JPG images with less loss in clarity.